-Changing the Raw Water Pump Impeller
+Inspecting/Changing the Raw Water Pump Impeller

 Close the raw water intake valve.
-Remove the pump cover and, with the aid of two small screwdrivers, carefully pry the impeller out of the pump.
+Remove the pump cover and, with the proper size impeller tool, carefully pry the impeller out of the pump (the impeller can be pried out using a pair of screwdrivers if an impeller puller is unavailable.
+Take care not to tear the impeller).
 Install the new impeller and gasket.
-Move the blades to conform to the curved cam plate and push the impeller into the pump's housing.
+Move the blades to conform to the curved cam plate and push the impeller into the pumps housing.
 When assembling, apply a thin coating of lubricant to the impeller and gasket.
 Open the raw water intake valve.